-Common sense of empirical models, however, suggests that it is easier to predict the behaviors of more familiar elements.
+On the other hand, common sense empirical models suggest that it is easier to predict the behaviors of more familiar elements.
 Confidence of prediction corresponds to quantity of data.
 A different manifestation of this feature is that there is a data sparseness problem but never a data abundance problem.
-In addition, the high precision rate of categorical assignment requires that most frequent words, which take up the majority of the corpus, be assigned correct category at a reasonable precision rate.
+In addition, the high precision rate of categorical assignment requires that most frequent words, which take up the majority of the corpus, be assigned to the correct category at a reasonable precision rate.
 These two facts seem to suggest that the less frequent words may be harder to predict and hence more ambiguous.